Web Design (certificate)

-The Web Design certificate supplements educated working designers who are interested in adding new media web design to their portfolio and resume.
-Students will create original interactive media with a strong visual style and the level of web programming that is appropriate to the new media project's concept and goals.
+The Visual Communications Web Design certificate supplements educated working designers who are interested in adding new media web design to their portfolio and resume.
+Students will create original interactive media with a strong visual style and the level of web programming that is appropriate to the new media project’s concept and goals.
 With the emphasis on new media design skills, the certificate addresses the ever-evolving nature of visual communications within the new media environment.
 Students will gain project and goal-oriented skills in design creation, layout and presentation involved with all the major new media formats, including mobile broadcast and dynamic web site programming.
-The interdisciplinary project-based coursework focuses on the creation of a variety of interactive media tools that include gaming, entertainment, and other types of media.
+The interdisciplinary project based coursework focuses on the creation of a variety of interactive media tools that include gaming, entertainment, and other types of media.

 First Semester - 12 Credits

-Web Site Dev Using Dreamweaver
+Web Dev with Adobe Dreamweaver

 Utilizing studio practice and lecture, this course examines the visual elements and compositional principles necessary to the artist.
 Principles of two-dimensional design and a knowledge of historically successful design models will then be applied to solve a variety of mixed-media design problems.

 Programming in C# introduces object-oriented programming (OOP) within Visual Studio.NET.
 Students learn syntax, programming, debugging, testing, data connections and employment while creating interactive applications.
 Structural programming techniques including variable creation, decisions structures and looping structures are introduced and OOP techniques such as: programming with classes and methods are reinforced throughout the course.
 Advanced topics including exception handling, inheritance, file input/output and interfaces are studied within the .NET integrated development environment (IDE).
 3-0-3

 Second Semester - 12 Credits